sebstr1/Unitasks-cpp-Designpatterns/README.md

 ### University tasks for the Course VT18 DT063G Datateknik GR (B), Designmönster med C++
 Instructions for each part is in a pdf in corresponding folder.

-Each Lab is basicly - Follow the instructions in the pdf and apply the design pattern with C++ code.
+Each Lab is basically - Follow the instructions in the pdf and apply the design pattern with C++ code.

 #### Lab 1 UML
 #### Lab 2 Strategy